 - 6. If you selected to create an Data Processor transformation with a wizard, perform the following steps: - a.
 Click Next. - b.
-Select an input format. - c.
-Browse to select a schema, copybook, example file, or specification file if required for certain input formats such as COBOL, JSON, or ASN.1. - d.
+Select an input format. - Browse to select a schema, copybook, example file, or specification file if required for certain input formats such as COBOL or JSON. - d.
 Select an output format. - Browse to select a schema, copybook, example file, or specification file if required for the output format. - f.
 Click Finish.
 The wizard creates the transformation in the repository.